 In Spain, riot police were called in twice within hours to break up separate demonstrations in San Sebastian, the Basque provincial capital.

-In Spain, riot police were called in twice within hours to break up separate demonstrations in San Sebastian, the Basque provincial capital.
+Background: In Spain, riot police were called in twice within hours to break up separate demonstrations in San Sebastian, the Basque provincial capital.
 In the first incident, an estimated 2,000 demonstrators gathered in the streets on Saturday night (November 19) to call for the release of the last Basque political prisoner still in detention.